Raid on Yakla: Civilian deaths

 Among those killed in the Raid on Yakla was an 8-year-old American citizen Nawar al-Awlaki, also known as Nora.
 Nora's grandfather, Nasser al-Awlaki, said she was hit by a bullet to the neck and suffered for two hours before dying.
 Nawar was the daughter of the American-Yemeni propagandist, and operative for al-Qaeda in the Arabian Peninsula (AQAP) Anwar al-Awlaki, who was killed by a US drone strike in September 2011, after the US government made terrorism allegations against him.
 Nora's older brother, Abdulrahman al-Awlaki who also held American citizenship, was killed when he was 16 by a US drone strike in October 2011 while eating dinner.

+Her death gained national coverage and attention in both mainstream and online media sources.
+Nawar's grandfather, Nasser al-Awlaki, said of her killing, "She was hit with a bullet in her neck and suffered for two hours.
+Why kill children?
+This is the new U.S. administration – it's very sad, a big crime."
+Nawar died with her mother and uncle by her side.
+Two weeks after the death of her father, Nawar's sixteen-year-old half-brother, Abdulrahman, was also killed in a U.S. drone strike.

 Destruction of buildings and killing of livestock

 When U.S. warplanes struck the village, they hit more than a dozen buildings and killed more than 120 goats, sheep, and donkeys.

 U.S. military

 During the raid, one American commando from DEVGRU (commonly known as SEAL Team Six), Chief Petty Officer William Owens, was killed.
 Three additional DEVGRU operators were wounded.